jakutis/ktu-latex-template/docs/readme.markdown

 ### `\ktusrcref{example.txt}`

-Insert a reference to a file "example.txt".
+Insert a reference to a file `example.txt`.

 ### `\ktutextcl{example.txt}{An example text file}{true}`